Canon 1D X Mark II vs M10

-Both the 1DX Mark II and the M10 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the M10 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon M10 Manual.
+Further information on the features and operation of the 1DX Mark II and M10 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon M10 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon M10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.